Shankar0919/python-backend/README.md

 #### Unit Test Coverage

-These commands creates coverage reports in html showing difference between covered and uncovered lines.
-The coverage will also be displayed in the terminal.
+These commands create coverage reports in HTML showing covered/uncovered lines.
+Coverage will also be displayed in the terminal.

 - For All Files:
   ```bash